Colab-Ventures/website/README.md

 # Grav Blog Site Skeleton

+DEVELOP

-1The *Blog Site* skeleton is a [Grav](http://github.com/getgrav/grav) skeleton and includes a *user* folder giving an example of a blog set up using Grav.
+The *Blog Site* skeleton is a [Grav](http://github.com/getgrav/grav) skeleton and includes a *user* folder giving an example of a blog set up using Grav.

 # Installation